cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 ~~DMC5 has some issues with some incorrect UI elements.~~ Fixed in a recent update.

 ## Gameplay
+### All games
+#### Switching Weapons
+On supported controllers, bound to left trigger + joystick by default.
+Otherwise, "weapondial" will need to be bound to something, or the d-pad bindings will need to be bound.

 ### RE2 and RE3
 ### General
 * Motion controller support